-Plan as to how this award will directly facilitate the research activities and the completion of the Ph.D. degree, including proposed budget awards are typically ~\$400 for M.S. students and ~\$600 for Ph.D. students
+- Plan as to how this award will directly facilitate the research activities and the completion of the Ph.D. degree, including proposed budget - A supporting letter from the major advisor awards are typically ~\$400 for MS students and ~\$600 for Ph.D. students